 Question: Recently, a new patient adamantly refused to provide his Social Security number (SSN).
 He claimed it exposes him to identity theft.
 The front desk assistant didn't know what to do, so she simply left the space blank on the form.
 But our system won't accept the record without it.
 Can we require the patient to provide his SSN?

-by Dan Zimmerman in Operational & Staff Risks on Monday, November 27, 2017
+Posted in Risk Management on Monday, November 27, 2017

 Answer: You can expect to see this happen more frequently in your practice as patients become more aware of the risk of identity theft.

 Social Security numbers were created to track an individual’s earnings and to pay benefits.
 Unfortunately, the numbers have evolved to become the universally used personal identifier in the private and public sectors.
 As such, they have also become prized targets of identity thieves.